 Read on, my friend!

 So, what are some of the practical benefits from a habitual lifetime of studying words inspired by God Himself?
 Think about that!
 This week let’s examine some of those words!
-My hope is that as a result you will gain a greater conviction to diligently study His Book— and further strengthen a very positive lifetime habit!
-Danielle and I are here to help you achieve that.
+My hope is that as a result you will gain a greater conviction to diligently study His Book—and further strengthen a very positive lifetime habit!
+Danielle and I are here to help you achieve that goal.

 II.
 FIFTEEN BENEFITS FROM STUDYING GOD’S WORD